Associate Professor of English

 I am a sociolinguist and as a sociolinguist, I study how language is used in everyday contexts and social situations.
 My research interests include conversation analysis, discourse analysis, narrative, dialect studies and studying writing through a linguistics lens.
 I've recently become interested in the intersection between linguistics and pedagogy.
 I teach the linguistics courses for our majors, courses in the TESOL certificate program and co-direct the interdepartmental linguistics minor.

-2016 "Making the Case: Using the case method to teach argument."
+2017 "Making the Case: The case method, motivation, and the teaching of argument."
 Co-author, Angela Petit.
-Teaching English in the Two Year College.
-To appear.
+Teaching English in the Two Year College 44:4.

 2016 "Exemplar narratives: Resources for maintaining solidarity and upholding group standards in an American Quilting Guild."
 Text and Talk 36:2.
 179-197.

 2015 "Stories and objects: Narrative and the construction of connective links in the American quilting guild."
 Book chapter in Narrative, Identity and the Liberal Arts.
 (Eds.)
 Brian Attebery, John Gribas, Mark K. McBeth, Paul Sivitz, and Kandi Turley-Ames.
 NY: Routledge.